 The extrastriate symmetry network responds whenever symmetry is present in the retinal image.
 However, from an ecological standpoint, this is quite a rare scenario.
 Symmetrical objects only project a symmetrical image onto the retina when they are presented in the frontoparallel plane (Sambul et al., 2013; Sawada & Pizlo, 2008, Farshchi et al., 2021, Sawada & Farshchi, 2022).
 During naturalistic viewing, symmetrical objects are often seen from angles that distort retinal symmetry.
 We can often recognize that these objects are symmetrical, despite the perspective distortion.
 Terminology can vary in this field: We could say the visual brain constructs a view-invariant representation of the symmetrical object, or alternatively we could say that it constructs a post-constancy representation or an allocentric representation.
 In this paper, we use the term ‘extraretinal representation’.

 The construction of extraretinal representations feels subjectively effortless.
 For instance, the rim of a coffee cup is perceived as circular, even when it projects an oval on the retinal image.
 It takes artistic training to draw an optically correct 2D image of a cup (with an oval rim), because an extraretinal representation of the 3D object (with circular rim) inevitably interferes (Thouless, 1933).
 The modern world frequently requires 2D shape constancy, although this subcase was probably less essential for our distant ancestors.
 For instance, we must recognize 2D letters on a printed page when holding a book at various angles.
 When driving, we can recognize 2D symbols on road signs from different angles and distances.
-We rarely notice any conspicuous change in the 2D shapes printed on planar surfaces like pages and road signs, even when the retinal image changes dramatically.
-Like the majority of experiments in this field, we will focus on extraretinal representations of 2D planar symmetry, rather than volumetric 3D symmetrical objects.
+We rarely notice any conspicuous change in the 2D shapes printed on planar surfaces, like pages and road signs, even when the retinal image changes dramatically.
+Like the majority of experiments in this field, we focused on extraretinal representations of 2D planar symmetry, rather than volumetric 3D symmetrical objects.

 In many psychophysical studies on symmetry perception, participants discriminate between symmetrical and asymmetrical stimuli.
 Performance is impaired by perspective distortion (Bertamini et al., 2022; Koning & Wagemans, 2009; Locher & Smets, 1992; Szlyk et al., 1995; van der Vloed et al., 2005).
 The magnitude of this perspective cost varies between studies, partly depending on stimuli used and partly depending on the number of cues available.
 For instance, Szlyk et al. (1995) found that when stereo depth information specified surface angle, symmetry discrimination performance was nearly equivalent for frontoparallel and perspective displays.
 The authors note that interdependency is common in visual perception: The outcome of one perceptual operation (symmetry detection) depends on the outcome of another (surface angle determination).
 In the real world, there are often multiple perceptual cues to aid surface angle determination.
 Perspective cost may thus be smaller in many naturalistic viewing conditions than it is in typical lab studies with impoverished stimuli.

-Neuroimaging studies suggest that the brain response to frontoparallel symmetry is automatic.
-It occurs whatever the participants’ task.
+Neuroimaging studies suggest that the brain response to frontoparallel symmetry is automatic: It occurs whatever the participants’ task.
 Meanwhile the brain response to perspective symmetry is more fragile and task dependent (Keefe et al., 2018; Makin et al., 2015; Rampone et al., 2019).
 Results from one key SPN study are shown in Figure 2.
 Here, Makin et al. (2015) compared SPN responses to frontoparallel and perspective symmetry, which had a slant of +/-50 degrees around the vertical axis (Figure 2A).
 One group of participants classified the stimuli according to regularity (symmetry or asymmetry).
 Another group classified according to colour (light red or dark red).
 When participants were classifying by regularity, there was no perspective cost.
 The brain apparently achieved frontoparallel-perspective SPN equivalence during this regularity task (Figure 2B).
 Conversely, when participants classified the stimuli by colour, SPN amplitude was reduced in the perspective condition (Figure 2C).